ADVANTICS/documentation/products/adb-pc-ac01/docs/installation.md

    1. Inspect O-rings on the cooling ports for damage or contamination.
    2. Connect the **Coolant In** hose to the inlet port.
    3. Connect the **Coolant Out** hose to the outlet port.
-   4. Tighten all fittings securely (avoid overtightening).
+   4. Tighten all fittings securely (avoid overtightening), or install clamps (in case of barbed fittings).
    5. Start the pump at **low flow rate**.
    6. Purge all air from the circuit according to the chiller’s instructions.
    7. Increase to nominal flow rate and check for **leaks**.